over45Codes/expense-tracker/README.md

 ## Summary

-This app is a simple expense tracker.
-It lets you record your expenses similar to a checkbook register (by type i.e. cash, date, amount $ & including a description), but has separate columns for different categories for recording your transaction.
-Built with simple CSS styling.
-It was fun creating functions to Dynamically Add or Remove Table Rows in Vanilla JavaScript.
+This is simple expense tracker web application built in Vanilla Javascript, using HTML and CSS Flexbox Styling and .
+This was a really cool & fun project which included creating functions for different kinds of input (text, dropdown, dates, amounts $), as well as Dynamically Adding or Removing Table Rows in Vanilla JavaScript.
+This expense tracker app lets the user record expenses similar to a checkbook register.
+Each expense has separate columns for different categories for recording your transaction, (by type i.e. cash, date, amount $ & including a description).

 ## Author